codeproducer198/Runalyze/README.md

 		* only the main sport will be used for determine the max HR
 		* comment of the newly created _body data_ will be `New max pulse is set while importing main-sports activity.`
 	* Default page (index) is now the login page (not the register page; think this make more sense for private instances)
+	* Fix old error in swim activities which results in 500 when opening

 Please notice:
 * All the changes are only done for me to use this great product for me.